 TRAINING & ENGAGEMENT

-Following this, a commitment is required from June 19 through the end of October 2026, for at least two Fridays per month, with some flexibility possible (e.g., travel during the summer).
+Following this, a commitment of at least two Fridays per month and during a minimum of four months is required, with some flexibility possible (e.g., travelling).

 ABOUT THE VOLUNTEERS